scipp/scipp/docs/reference/developer/adr/0009-handle-dimensionless-as-non-counts.rst

 Let us consider which quantities may be dimensionless, or how they arise:

 - `Wikipedia's list of dimensionless quantities <https://en.wikipedia.org/wiki/List_of_dimensionless_quantities>`_ is long and none of them appears to be "count-like".
-- Dimensionless quantities naturally arise when we compute the ration of to quantities with identical units.
+- Dimensionless quantities naturally arise when we compute the ratio of two quantities with identical units.
   Treating ratios as counts in, e.g., ``rebin`` is obviously incorrect.

 Decision